 Substitutions and Additions

-- Swap the rosemary for some fresh thyme!
+Switch up the herbs!
+Swap the rosemary for some fresh thyme!

-- If you are watching your sodium, you could reduce the amount of salt in the potato cooking water and finishing, if desired.
+Reduce the salt.
+If you are watching your sodium, you could reduce the amount of salt in the potato cooking water and finishing, if desired.

-Best Ever Easy Crispy Roasted Duck Fat Potatoes
+Crispy Duck Fat Roast Potatoes Recipe

 Equipment